umbraco/UmbracoDocs/Reference/V9-Config/ContentDashboard/index.md

 ## AllowContentDashboardAccessToAllUsers

-Gets a value indicating whether the content dashboard should be available to all users.
+Gets a value indicating whether the Content Dashboard should be available to all users.

-`true` if the dashboard is visible for all user groups; otherwise, `false` and the default access rules for that dashboard will be in use.
+When the value is `true` the dashboard is visible for all user groups.
+Otherwise, when the value is `false`, the default access rules for that dashboard will be in use.

 ## ContentDashboardPath